New Mexico Territory

-Too many times Pa had dragged her with him into escapades not so different from this one.
+Too many times Pa had dragged her with him on escapades not so different from this one.
 In the end, she had survived when he had not.
-It had cost her dearly, and just thinking of what laid ahead clogged her throat with the bitter taste of an ugly premonition.
+It cost her dearly, and just thinking of what laid ahead clogged her throat with the bitter taste of an ugly premonition.

 The carriage drew closer, the wheels growling over the rocky ground in warning of their approach.
 But it seemed their arrival went undetected.
 The rig rolled to a stop.